Growing Potatoes in Buckets

 Place the container in a location that receives 6 to 8 hours of direct sunlight a day.
 Potatoes will grow with less light, but size and production will be inhibited.

 Add new soil when the potato plants reach a height of 4 to 6 inches, leaving the top 2 inches of foliage above the soil.
-Repeat the procedure as the potato plants grows until soil reaches to within 2 inches of the top of the bucket.
+Repeat the procedure as the potato plants grow until soil reaches to within 2 inches of the top of the bucket.
 This gives the tubers room to grow.
 Allow the plant to grow freely from this point on.

-Water deeply once or twice a week, allowing the soil to dry slightly between watering - but do not allow the soil to remain dry for long periods.
+Water deeply once or twice a week, allowing the soil to dry slightly between waterings - but do not allow the soil to remain dry for long periods.
 For the best potatoes, develop a routine of regular watering.
 Keep in mind that soil dries quickly in containers - especially during hot, dry spells.
 You plants may require daily watering.

 Apply water-soluble fertilizer designed for vegetables when your potato plants are 4 to 6 inches high and again in 4 weeks.
 An additional dosage when the potato plants bloom boosts production and increases yield.